-<?xml version="1.0" encoding="utf-8"?>
+<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <title>kottke.org</title>

-<link rel="alternate" type="text/html" href="http://kottke.org/" />
+<link rel="alternate" type="text/html" href="https://kottke.org/" />

-<link rel="self" type="application/atom+xml" href="http://feeds.kottke.org/main" />
+<link rel="self" type="application/atom+xml" href="https://feeds.kottke.org/main" />

 <id>tag:kottke.org,2009-08-11:05118</id>

-<subtitle>Jason Kottke&apos;s weblog, home of fine hypertext products</subtitle>
+<subtitle>Jason Kottke's weblog, home of fine hypertext products since 1998</subtitle>

 <entry>

-<link rel="alternate" type="text/html" href="http://kottke.org/13/06/caffeine-can-cramp-creativity" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/06/0049222-who-wins-the-2026-world-c" />

 <author>